georchestra/superset/docs/technical_guides/installation/install-docker.en.md

     Similarly, **running Superset with geOrchestra using docker is more considered as for testing purpose**.

-*You are expected to already have a working geOrchestra instance, started from the [geOrchestra docker composition](https://github.com/georchestra/docker).*
+*You are expected to already have a working geOrchestra instance, started from the [geOrchestra docker composition](https://github.com/georchestra/docker)*.
-*It is also expected you followed the [preparation steps](preparation.md).
+It is also expected you followed the [preparation steps](preparation.md).

 We are going to add the superset compo into this folder, which will make things easier to deploy superset on the same network as the geOrchestra composition.